Training Support

 Course Login

-2. Once you are logged in, you will be taken to the Training page.
-The Course image tile will change from “Not Enrolled” to “Enrolled”.
+Once you are logged in, you will be taken to the Training page.

 Training Page

-The Training page of the website shows available courses.
-To access the course content, select the tile image.
+The Training page of the website shows current courses.
+To access your course content, select the tile image after you have logged in.

-If you are not enrolled once you select a course tile, you will see Not Enrolled and Closed at the top of the course page.
+Note: If you access the page without logging in first, or try to access a course in which you are not enrolled, you will see NOT ENROLLED and Closed at the top of the course page.

 Image shows the words "Not Enrolled" and "Closed"